Temple Cup: History

 Lack of enthusiasm on the part of the players doomed the series; their apathy spread to the fans, few of whom attended Temple Cup games in later years.
 Interest in the series faded quickly, as it seemed artificial, with the second-place team winning three of the four series.
 The last Temple Cup series was played in 1897, although the concept was revived in 1900 with the Chronicle-Telegraph Cup.
 After the Temple Cup series ended, the National League returned the trophy to Temple, whose Pirates team never finished higher than sixth place in the standings during the Cup's existence.

-John McGraw of the Temple Cup-winning Orioles was later player/manager/owner with another franchise also known as the Baltimore Orioles, one of the eight original franchises of the American League upon its founding in 1901 and the third franchise to carry the Orioles name, prior to relocating to New York City after two seasons.
+John McGraw of the Temple Cup-winning Orioles was later player/manager/owner with another franchise also known as the Baltimore Orioles, one of the eight original franchises of the American League upon its founding in 1901 and the third franchise to carry the Orioles name, prior to folding after two seasons.
 In 1903, a "peace pact" between the National League and American League resulted in each recognizing the other as equal in stature.
 The leagues accepted a joint policy on player contracts, and initiated a postseason series between their champions, beginning the modern interleague World Series.

 In 1939, The Sporting News tracked down the Temple Cup, finding it in the possession of Temple's daughter in Winter Park, Florida.
 That year, the Cup was included in a large display of sports trophies at the New York World's Fair.
 In 1951, Temple's daughter donated the Cup to the National Baseball Hall of Fame and Museum, where it remains today in Cooperstown, New York.

 Temple Cup series results

 Winning team is denoted in bold font.
-The regular season record of each team is noted in parenthesis.
+The regular season record of each team is noted in parentheses.